pkorduan/kvwmap-server/README.md

 ```
 $ curl -sSL https://get.docker.com/ | sh
 ```
 You will see the new version of docker client and server after installing with this script.
-To find the current version of docker engine and client you can allways use the command:
+To find the current version of docker engine and client you can always use the command:
 ```
 $ docker version
 ```